Lycurgus1/python/README.md

   - OOP discusses object orientated python, with notes and exercises
   - Exercises discusses common python coding problems, such as Fizz Buzz

-  I hope you enjoy reading this!
+  I hope you enjoy reading it